 Perhaps here’s why understanding technics is so important.
 Mumford talks about a distinction: Democratic versus Authoritarian technics.
 An example of a democratic technology could be basket weaving.
 All you need is access to grass, and the accessible learnable skills to make a basket.
 Or another example could be passive solar heating.
 Anyone can align their body to the sun to get warm.
 Many animals do this in groups, social insects for example.
 So if anyone in a community can get access to grass to weave baskets or align their bodies to the sun to get warm, it means there’s no control at a distance from or by the technology, nor is there a centralised power structure that emerges.
 A democratic technology allows democratic social systems to flourish and vice-versa.
 Contrast this to an authoritarian technology such as the computer.
 First, can you even make one in your backyard?
 Of course not.
 Computers require intensely precise and energy-dense cascading manufacturing processes (the majority of which are required to be highly automated—think the production of integrated circuits for instance, such as CPUs, which require delicate assembly on the nanoscale); huge quantities of rare-Earth minerals and metals (which means computers require mining, militaries and police to protect the mines, and also globalisation and its labour and transport to procure the materials and move them all over the world); as well as massive amounts of plastics, fresh water, sand, toxic chemicals, and dispersed human labour at every step in the production process.
 There’s no way assembling a computer is not beholden to or possible without such complex industrial processes, nor the global economy, and on top of that, these are presided over by a highly-consolidated corporate power structure in this culture.
 This means that there’s no way computers are or could ever be a democratic technology.

-So when you put that all together, back to our highly-militarised unsustainable capitalist kleptocracy, it’s no wonder that we have computers and everything that comes with that: war, surveillance, automation, algorithms chasing algorithms, social control driven by the computer.
+So when you put that all together, back to our highly-militarised unsustainable capitalist kleptocracy, it’s no wonder that we have computers and everything that comes with that: war via drones, mass surveillance, automation, algorithms chasing algorithms, social control driven by the computer.
 Because the technic is fundamentally authoritarian.
 It emerges from and leads to authoritarian power structures, authoritarian social systems.

 None of this is to say that technology can’t be used for good things or even subversive purposes.
 After all, we’re here right now, using computers and the Internet to have this great conversation.
 But that’s not the same as technologies being neutral.
 Far from it.
 In the words of Lelia Green from the film, the author of Technoculture, “It’s not as simple as saying, “it’s up to us how we use it,” because we can only use it within the constraints of where it comes from, how it’s designed, and the society we’ve been socialised in.”
 All technologies come from, imbue, and reinforce a certain mindset, a certain social structure.